-For the majority of our pupils, the rewarding of positive behaviour helps them to achieve and maintain our high expectations.
+For many of our pupils, the rewarding of positive behaviour helps them to achieve and maintain our high expectations.
 On occasion, it might be necessary to use alternative strategies to assist a child in understanding the rules and boundaries that we have in school using other strategies including progressive sanctions, which are known to everyone and are widely agreed.

 These cumulative sanctions will be given in the order below.
-Children will make a news start every day.
+Children will make a new start every day.

-- 1. A verbal reminder will be given. - 2.
-A negative point will be issued. - 3.
+- 1. A verbal reminder will be given - 2.
+A negative point will be issued.
+This will be recorded on Dojo and Arbor. - 3.
 A second negative point will be issued resulting in missing a portion of breaktime.
-This will be recorded on CPOMS. - 4.
-If negative behaviour continues, a third negative point will be issued resulting in a time out (internal exclusion) within a classroom in a different phase.
-This will be recorded on CPOMS.
+This will be recorded on Dojo and Arbor. - 4.
+If negative behaviour continues, a third negative point will be issued resulting in a time out (internal exclusion) within another classroom.
+This will be recorded on Class Dojo and Arbor.
 A structured conversation will take place with the child before they return to class to discuss how the behaviour will change. - 5.
-If there continues to be a pattern of inappropriate behaviour, the child will be sent to the headteacher who will contact parents / carers.
-This will be recorded on CPOMS.
+If there continues to be a pattern of inappropriate behaviour, the child will be sent to the headteacher or a member of SLT and parents / carers contacted.
+This will be recorded on Arbor.